erigones/esdc-docs/user-guide/network/esdc-overlay-cmd.rst

 This subcommand will:

-    * Verify specified IP addresses.
+    * Validate the specified IP subnet.
     * Create the `adminoverlay` overlay rule.
     * Generate/assign IP addresses for vNICs on all compute nodes.
     * Generate static MAC addresses for vNICs.